top of page

 ~ Flower of Scotland, Roy Williamson, 1967

-In 1314, Robert the Bruce defeated King Edward II’s army at Bannockburn, sending England “homeward tae think again.”
-Although the English had about 2000 armored horsemen and 15,000 foot soldiers, compared to the Scots's 500 horsemen and 7000 foot soldiers, Robert used geography to his advantage, forcing the English to attempt crossing two large and boggy streams.
-The victory was a huge turning point in the Scottish War of Independence towards helping secure Scotland's freedom.
-Robert the Bruce likely spoke Scots, Gaelic, Latin, and Norman French, and was an avid reader.
-According to a parliamentary brief from around 1364, Robert the Bruce "used continually to read, or have read in his presence, the histories of ancient kings and princes, and how they conducted themselves in their times, both in wartime and in peacetime.”
+In 1314, Robert the Bruce triumphed over King Edward II's army at Bannockburn, compelling England to "homeward tae think again."
+Despite the English boasting about 2000 armored horsemen and 15,000 foot soldiers compared to the Scots' 500 horsemen and 7000 foot soldiers, Robert skillfully leveraged the geography, forcing the English to attempt crossing two large, boggy streams.
+This victory marked a significant turning point in the Scottish War of Independence, aiding in securing Scotland's freedom.
+Robert the Bruce was likely fluent in Scots, Gaelic, Latin, and Norman French, and he was an avid reader.
+According to a parliamentary brief from around 1364, Robert "used continually to read, or have read in his presence, the histories of ancient kings and princes, and how they conducted themselves in their times, both in wartime and in peacetime.”
 In his free time, he would recite tales about Charlemagne and Hannibal from memory.
-This memorial tartan uses grey for the Scottish weather, black for the English defeat and red for the blood shed in the Battle of Bannockburn. 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+This memorial tartan uses grey for the Scottish weather, black for the English defeat, and red for the blood shed in the Battle of Bannockburn. 🏴󠁧󠁢󠁳󠁣󠁴󠁿 ⚔️ ♥️ 🤍 🖤

 Robert I (11 July 1274 – 7 June 1329), popularly known as Robert the Bruce became King of Scotland in 1306.
 Revered as a national hero in Scotland he reigned as King of Scots until his death in 1329.